midonet/midonet/docs/midolman-flow-invalidation.md

            that host ->
            invalidate all the flows related to the PortSet

-A port is deleted -> do nothing, the DatapathController will take care of that
+A port is deleted -> do nothing, the DatapathController will take care of that.
-                     (a broadcast flow get expanded into several kernel flows including all the ports of the PortSet)
+                     DP tags every flow using inPort and outPort number, when a port gets deleted it will invalidate all the flows tagged by that port number, hitting also the PortSet related flows.
+A portSet is expanded into several output action including the local ports in the set and the tunnel port to the hosts that have ports belonging to the portSet.
+To PortSet related flows the DP attaches a tag for each local port and a tag for each tunnel port.
+The deletion of a local port will cause the flowCount to go to 0 (since all flow from that port get deleted), so that the MAC entry for that port is removed and also remote hosts get notified of this port's deletion.

 Tagging in Bridge.scala
 Invalidation in VirtualToPhysicalMapper